 Here at Watergum, we only believe in the humane and ethical treatment of animals, even if they are an invasive species.
 Cane toads deserve to be treated kindly and humanely, after all it is not their fault they are on the wrong continent, they were put here by US!

-Watergum requires all CTC members to follow their code of ethics with regards to cane toad euthanasia which requires cane toads to be euthanised in the most humane way currently recognised which is available to the general public – the cooling and freezing method.
+When euthanising cane toads at all life stages, Watergum recommends and encourages everyone to use the most humane way currently recognised which is available to the general public – the cooling and freezing method.

-Why does Watergum insist on the cooling and freezing method?
+Why does Watergum recommend the cooling and freezing method?

 The research to support the declaration of this method being humane is available here and was conducted in 2015.
 This research monitored body temperatures and the brain activity of cane toads throughout cooling and freezing which shows that they slip into a coma-like state (called torpor) during the cooling period which inhibits brain activity and prevents their brain from recognising the pain experienced from ice crystals forming in their veins which occurs during freezing.
 This confirms that cooling and then freezing is a humane method of euthanasia.

 Controversially, many organisations follow these research guidelines which are out of date.
 In this document, the most recent research cited for the cooling and freezing method was conducted in 1999 and it was deemed inconclusive (and therefore not recommended) due to the inability to understand the effects of cooling and whether or not they were inhumane.
 Instead, this paper recommends chemical treatment (despite it being deemed inhumane), decapitation and CO2 exposure.
 The following points iterate why these methods are unsuitable for use by the general public and for Watergum’s Cane Toad Challenge program.

 - It is inhumane,